MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 ---
 title: Set Up Goods and Services Tax
-description: 'Make sure that you correctly calculate, post, and report on GST for sales and purchases.
-We recommend that you use the assisted setup guide to set up GST.'
+description: Make sure that you correctly calculate, post, and report on GST for sales and purchases.
+We recommend that you use the assisted setup guide to set up GST.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: 'VAT, posting, tax, value-added tax' ms.search.form: '10, 1877, 470, 471, 472'
+ms.search.keywords: VAT, posting, tax, value-added tax ms.search.form: 10, 1877, 470, 471, 472
-ms.date: 12/28/2021
+ms.date: 01/31/2022
 ms.author: bholtorf
+ms.openlocfilehash: 7e15405a55256b0130b45f49bc610218248e6bff
+ms.sourcegitcommit: 189bf08d7ddf6c8b7ef2c09058c6847aa6e590d3
+ms.translationtype: HT
+ms.contentlocale: en-NZ
+ms.lasthandoff: 01/31/2022
+ms.locfileid: "8060015"
 ---
 # <a name="set-up-calculations-and-posting-methods-for-value-added-tax"></a>Set Up Calculations and Posting Methods for Goods and Services Tax

 Consumers and businesses pay goods and services tax (GST) when they purchase goods or services.
 The amount of GST to pay can vary, depending on several factors.
 In [!INCLUDE[prod_short](includes/prod_short.md)], you set up GST to specify the rates to use to calculate tax amounts based on the following parameters: